 The Report to Congress on Future Water Resources Development

-Since 2015, the Assistant Secretary of the Army for Civil Works (ASA(CW)) transmits to Congress an annual Report on Future Water Resources Development.
-The Report identifies feasibility studies and water resources projects that the Congress may consider for authorization.
+Since 2015, the Assistant Secretary of the Army for Civil Works (ASA(CW)) has transmitted to Congress an annual Report on Future Water Resources Development.
+The Report identifies feasibility studies and water resources projects that Congress may consider for authorization.
 This Report is a requirement of the Water Resources Reform and Development Act of 2014 (WRRDA), Section 7001, and is sometimes known as the “7001 Report.”

 The Path to a Civil Works Water Resources Project

 Civil Works project delivery is a multi-step, multi-year process.
 The first step is a feasibility study to examine specific water resources problems within the U.S. Army Corps of Engineers (Corps) Civil Works primary mission areas: flood risk management; navigation; and aquatic ecosystem restoration.